ariary/coco-modules/README.md

 	module.WaitInstruction(cc, module)
 }
 ```
-Then compile it to fit the target requirmeents (OS, etc)
+Then compile it to fit the target requirements (OS, etc)

 **Your module is ready**